William Starling Burgess: Marriages

 Burgess married five times.
 His first marriage was to Helene Adams Willard (1882–1902) in 1901.
-Helene, who suffered from spina bifida, committed suicide the following year.
+Helene, who had spina bifida, committed suicide the following year.
 Burgess published a volume of poetry in response to this tragedy, "The Eternal Laughter and Other Poems", in 1903, with an introduction by Julian Hawthorne (Nathaniel Hawthorne's son).

 In 1904 Burgess married Rosamond Tudor (b.
 1878), an artist and granddaughter of Frederic Tudor, immediately following her divorce from one of Burgess' best friends and clients, Alex Higginson.
 Rosamund Burgess was independent and strong-willed, one of the few American amateurs who gained their engineer's license to operate a steam launch, serving the necessary apprenticeship by firing their boat Ox.
-Tudor and Burgess had three children: sons Edward (1905–1914), who drowned in Marblehead Harbor June 24, 1914, after falling off their boat and Fredrick (b.
-1907) and daughter Starling (1915–2008).
+Tudor and Burgess had three children: sons Edward (1905–1914), who drowned in Marblehead Harbor June 24, 1914, after falling off their boat and Frederic (1907-1985) and daughter Starling (1915–2008).
 Starling later became a well known illustrator and children's author under the name of Tasha Tudor.
 After the couple's divorce in 1925 the children went to live with family friends, Gwen Hawthorne Mikkelson and Michael Mikkelson.
 Gwen was the daughter of Julian Hawthorne.

 Burgess married Else Foss in 1925, closed his office in Boston, and moved to New York.
 The couple had two children, Diana and Ann.

 He subsequently wed Nannie Dale Biddle in 1933.
 Ms. Biddle was the principal financial backer of the Dymaxion Car project, on which Burgess had been working with Buckminster Fuller.